|Oracle® Enterprise Manager Cloud Control Oracle Fusion Middleware Management Guide

 Figure 3-2 shows the architecture of the Application Replay facility.

 The capture part of Application Replay operates within the context of a production environment.
 This deployment comprises Web and application servers, and a database.
 The Web-tier capture mechanism is provided by RUEI.
 It writes information about the monitored traffic to capture files.
 These contain HTTP requests, responses, and timings, along with all other data necessary to accurately reproduce the production workload against a test system.
 Once the capture is complete, the generated files constitute a complete representation of the entire production workload.
-In addition, the synchronization facility also captures the corresponding database workload for both capture analysis.

 The replay part of Application Replay operates within the context of a test system.
 This comprises an application stack that runs the system configuration under test.
 One or more Replay Clients reproduce the captured workload, preserving its original properties, such as concurrency and request timings.
 Further, the Application Replay facility uses synchronization to ensure that each replayed request sees the exact application state it saw during capture so that the responses are directly comparable.
 Finally, it collects a wealth of performance and verification data from all layers of the stack, and allows you to compare the replay with the original capture upon which it is based.